snowman-repos/book/project_managers/README.md

 You can deliver status reports in whatever format you feel is appropriate, depending on your project owner and the tone of your organisation.
 Maybe a PDF, PPT, or even just in an email.
 What's important is that the format is clear and consistent and accessible to everyone.
 As well as the format, you may want to adapt the level of detail and communication style for each client.
 Hopefully communication details will have been established at the start of the project.
 Maybe your client will want daily updates.
 Maybe they're especially busy and not details-oriented so will not want lenghy reports.
 Maybe they're not technical so the language should be simplified and without jargon.
 Maybe they will want you to call them after sending the report and talk them through it.

+It's important that the status reports don't contain any major surprises.
+If there are major issues that need to be raised, do so immediately, not at the end of the week as a footnote in a summary.

 *****